streamnative/kop/docs/security.md

     kopOauth2ConfigFile=conf/kop-handler.properties
     ```

 (3) Specify the authentication method name of the provider (that is, `oauth.validate.method`) in the `conf/kop-handler.properties` file.
+The default oauth validate method is `token`, if you are using the `token` method, then don't need to specify this setting.

    - If you use `AuthenticationProviderToken`, since `AuthenticationProviderToken#getAuthMethodName()` returns `token`, set the `oauth.validate.method` as the token.